ShrinathN/AndroidChrootScripts/README.md

 # AndroidChrootScripts
-A few shell scripts to aid in the creation of Android chroot images ins - will install the image ent - will enter the image
+A few shell scripts to aid in the creation of Android chroot images<br>
+ins - will install the image<br>
+ent - will enter the image